Jash-2000/Arduino-Projects/README.md

 future it won't matter.
 Right.
 So that was the background assumption to a lot of software engineering.
 But a better systems, you can't think like that.
 You have to think look not only does it work.
 It's gotta be working fast.
 It's gotta be working low power and all this.

+---

+# Arduino Environment

+In this section, I will be introducing the Arduino IDE, actually the entire Arduino environment which involves the IDE, which is a software interface where you write the code and you compile it and upload it.
+The Arduino board is another element of the Arduino environment, and that actually involves a chip and the program that executes the code, but also the Arduino shields.
+The Arduino compatible shield, so a shield is basically add-on hardware.
+It comes, then you stack on top of the board, and you use that with, via library so you get a set of Arduino libraries, associated with each shield.
+So really the Arduino environment has three components, the IDE for programming, the board itself, and the shields.